April The Giraffe: Cam Still Rolling As Labor Explained By AAP Owner

 “This means that the baby will fall a total of about six feet.
 That seems like a long way down, but this is how the amniotic sac breaks and the umbilical cord breaks.
 Plus, it encourages baby to take her first breath.”

 On Monday, evening keepers and vet checks indicated that there were significant changes in April.
-The giraffe’s hind end was more relaxed and appeared larger.
+The Giraffe’s hind end was more relaxed and appeared larger.
 A Facebook statement read, “Motion and pulsing in this area have been noted, and discharge has been observed.
 Ladies and gentlemen –we are close.
 We are not confirming active labor, but, will state all physical signs are headed in the right direction.”

 April’s condition remained relatively consistent with Monday’s update until very early this morning.